 I consider myself an advocate of the delicious oyaji.
 At least advocate sounds better than raving fangirl madly attempting to brainwash others. *ahem* As a follow-up to my oyaji BL manga primer, here’s a selection of great romance manga featuring older men.
 Romance for adults.
 Not necessarily the naughty kind, but the grown-up kind.

 You’ll notice this list is much smaller, especially since I went ahead and independently covered a number of the titles.
 Unfortunately, romancing older men isn’t a terribly common theme, at least not as the main focus of a manga.
-And perhaps it’s the MAL mod speaking, but I don’t use the term “romance” lightly.
+I don’t use the label “romance” lightly.
 A genuine, powerful draw between two characters must be the main focus to make this list.
 So here’s a selection of my favorite titles featuring an oyaji in a romantic story within some selected shoujo, josei, seinen, and BL manga.

 & by Okazaki Mari